-These cottages, originally a cooper settler’s farmstead, were rescued from deterioration in 1900-1902 by four industrious ladies from Boston.
-Miss Sarah Jacobus, Barbara Adams, Miss Marie Felix, and Miss Alice Coney purchased the property and worked at renovating the existing buildings into the Whale Cove Cottages.
+The former cooper settler’s farmstead was saved from deterioration between 1900 and 1902 by four enterprising women from Boston: Miss Sarah Jacobus, Barbara Adams, Miss Marie Felix, and Miss Alice Coney.
+They purchased and renovated the property, transforming it into the Whale Cove Cottages.

-The original buildings were a barn, cooper shop, main house, and guest house.
-At first there were no plumbing of any sort, no electric lights, no radio and no telephone.
-These names have stayed with the buildings except for the guest house which became known as Orchardside Cottage due to the apple orchard in its front yard.
+Originally, the site featured a barn, cooper shop, main house, and guest house, with no modern amenities such as plumbing, electricity, radio, or telephone.
+The guest house eventually became known as Orchardside Cottage due to the apple orchard in its front yard.

-Today, the main house has a public dining hall.
-The barn was replaced by a cottage built in 1920.
-It was to this location that the famous author Willa Cather would escape in her early years of spending summers on Grand Manan.
-She later had her own cottage a short distance from Whale Cove Cottages.
+Nowadays, the main house boasts a public dining hall, while the barn has been replaced by a cottage built in 1920.
+Famed author Willa Cather often sought refuge here during her early summers on Grand Manan Island, before having her own cottage built nearby.

 During her first visit to Grand Manan in 1922, Willa worked on “A Lost Lady” while staying at Orchardside with her life companion, Edith Lewis.
 They continued to visit the island for several years until constructing their own cottage in 1927.